CMD-Breda-Avans/MAX-REST_API/README.md

 # MAX-REST_API

-A basic starter to use the maxurl object to access web (REST) API's.
+A basic starter to use the maxurl object to access web (REST) API's by Mark Meeuwenoord 2024

 Some sources to get you started: